 A dataset can contain a dozen to hundreds of features.
 The system will learn from the relevance of these features.
 However, not all features are meaningful for the algorithm.
 A crucial part of machine learning is to find a relevant set of features to make the system learns something.

 One way to perform this part in machine learning is to use feature extraction.
 Feature extraction combines existing features to create a more relevant set of features.
 It can be done with PCA, T-SNE or any other dimensionality reduction algorithms.

 For example, an image processing, the practitioner needs to extract the feature manually in the image like the eyes, the nose, lips and so on.
 Those extracted features are feed to the classification model.

 Deep learning solves this issue, especially for a convolutional neural network.
 The first layer of a neural network will learn small details from the picture; the next layers will combine the previous knowledge to make more complex information.
 In the convolutional neural network, the feature extraction is done with the use of the filter.
 The network applies a filter to the picture to see if there is a match, i.e., the shape of the feature is identical to a part of the image.
 If there is a match, the network will use this filter.
 The process of feature extraction is therefore done automatically.

-Artificial intelligence is imparting a cognitive ability to a machine.
-Early AI systems used pattern matching and expert systems.
+Artificial Intelligence is imparting a cognitive ability to a machine.
+Comparing AI vs Machine Learning, early AI systems used pattern matching and expert systems.

 The idea behind machine learning is that the machine can learn without human intervention.
 The machine needs to find a way to learn how to solve a task given the data.